-Embryo cryopreservation is an established procedure, and is highly successful with 80 - 90% of good quality embryos expected to survive the thawing process [38, 58, 66, 67].
+Embryo cryopreservation is an established procedure and is highly successful with $\geq 90\%$ of good quality embryos expected to survive the thawing process [41, 61, 70].
 The success of this process is dependent on the patient's age at the time that in vitro fertilisation and cryopreservation took place.
-Currently, the chance of a live birth per replaced thawed embryo in New Zealand is approximately 50% if the oocytes were collected when the woman was aged 30, and approximately 25% if the woman was aged 40 at time of collection (personal communcation).
+Current fertility providers in New Zealand report the chance of a live birth per replaced thawed embryo is approximately 50% if the oocytes were collected when the female was aged 30, and approximately 25% if the female was aged 40 at time of collection (M.B., personal communication, 2021).

 Oocyte cryopreservation is an established procedure with survival rates of thawed oocytes of approximately 90%.
 Two or three embryos may be expected from every 10 good quality oocytes obtained at the retrieval procedure, with implantation rates similar to those from frozen embryos.
-Oocyte cryopreservation may be a viable alternative for those who are not in long-standing relationships.
-The process of vitrification is increasingly being used for the freezing of oocytes and embryos [66, 69-73].
-Currently in New Zealand a live birth rate of approximately 50% can be achieved from 10 oocytes collected from a woman aged 36 years at time of collection, and from 16 oocytes in a woman aged 39 at time of collection (personal communication).
+The process of vitrification is used for the freezing of oocytes and embryos [70, 71-76].
+New Zealand fertility providers report a live birth rate of approximately 50% can be achieved from 10 oocytes collected from a female aged 36 years at time of collection, and from 16 oocytes in a woman aged 39 at time of collection (M.B., personal communication, 2021).